Searching for quantum-gravity footprint around stellar-mass black holes: Results

 The smallest value of $r_{\rm in}=(1.29_{-0.27}^{+0.28}) r_{\rm g}$ -- still consistent with the expectations from GR -- was derived from a simultaneous observation with \emph{Suzaku} and \emph{NuSTAR} ($1-300$~keV) between October 31 and November 1, 2012, by \cite{TOMSICK2014}.
 We considered the best fit model 4 in Table~2, where the normalization of \texttt{diskbb} is reported to be $N=20800_{-800}^{+1200}$, from which we can estimate $r_{\rm in}$ via Eq.~(\ref{rinnorm}).
 Unless explicitly stated otherwise, we always assumed $\kappa=1.7$.

-\cite{KUSHWAHA2021} reported spectral fits with both {\tt diskbb} and {\tt kerrbb}.
-The latter has fixed the $M$, $i$, and $d$ to values similar to those by \cite{MILLERJ2021} and obtained a lower limit to the spin $a>0.9878$ for the Observation G ($r_{\rm isco}<1.49r_{\rm g}$), which is our number 12 in Fig.~\ref{fig:cygx1}, corresponding to $r_{\rm in}=(1.66\pm 0.36)r_{\rm g}$. \cite{KUSHWAHA2021} reported also another measurement for the Observation I ($a>0.9843$, $r_{\rm isco}<1.55r_{\rm g}$), which we did not include in Fig.~\ref{fig:cygx1} as {\tt diskbb} gives a values greater than Obs G ($r_{\rm in}=1.89_{-0.41}^{+0.40}r_{\rm g}$).
+Kushwaha et al. \cite{KUSHWAHA2021} reported spectral fits with both {\tt diskbb} and {\tt kerrbb}.
+Therefore, it is possible to compare these two models.
+The latter has fixed the $M$, $i$, and $d$ to values similar to those by \cite{MILLERJ2021} and obtained a lower limit to the spin $a>0.9878$ for the Observation G ($r_{\rm isco}<1.49r_{\rm g}$), which is our number 12 in Fig.~\ref{fig:cygx1}, corresponding to $r_{\rm in}=(1.66\pm 0.36)r_{\rm g}$.
+Kushwaha et al. \cite{KUSHWAHA2021} reported also another measurement for the Observation I ($a>0.9843$, $r_{\rm isco}<1.55r_{\rm g}$), which we did not include in Fig.~\ref{fig:cygx1} as {\tt diskbb} gives a values greater than Obs G ($r_{\rm in}=1.89_{-0.41}^{+0.40}r_{\rm g}$).
 The two values are consistent with each other and with the expected value from the Kerr metric.
-Other authors \citep{KAWANO2017,ZDZ2024A,ZDZ2024B} adopted the {\tt kerrbb} model to estimate the spin from high/soft state observations, when $r_{\rm in}\sim r_{\rm isco}$, and they obtain values consistent with those of \cite{MILLERJ2021}.
+Other authors \cite{KAWANO2017,ZDZ2024A,ZDZ2024B} adopted the {\tt kerrbb} model to estimate the spin from high/soft state observations, when $r_{\rm in}\sim r_{\rm isco}$, and they obtain values consistent with those of \cite{MILLERJ2021}.